hydraulic-software/conveyor/guidebook/docs/faq/making-packages.md

 !!! important "Revision numbers vs commit hashes"
     Note that revision must be a number.
 You can't set it to be a commit hash.
 This is because package managers don't generally allow non-integer versions, and for Windows and macOS this is a hard rule.

+## 5. How do I display a license agreement at install time?

+You can't.
+It's not idiomatic on macOS, impossible on Linux and not well supported by MSIX on Windows.
+Ask the user to agree in your app on first run instead.